noomorph/vimium/README.md

 Enter one of the following key mapping commands per line:

-- `map key command`: Maps a key to a Vimium command.
-Overrides Chrome's default behavior (if any).
+- `map key command`: Maps a key to a **VIMtage** command.
+Overrides Opera's default behavior (if any).
-- `unmap key`: Unmaps a key and restores Chrome's default behavior (if any).
+- `unmap key`: Unmaps a key and restores Opera's default behavior (if any).
 - `unmapAll`: Unmaps all bindings.
-This is useful if you want to completely wipe Vimium's defaults and start from scratch with your own setup.
+This is useful if you want to completely wipe VIMtage's defaults and start from scratch with your own setup.

 Examples:

 - `map <c-d> scrollPageDown` maps ctrl+d to scrolling the page down.
-Chrome's default behavior of bringing up a bookmark dialog is suppressed.
+Opera's default behavior of bringing up a bookmark dialog is suppressed.
 - `map r reload` maps the r key to reloading the page.
-- `unmap <c-d>` removes any mapping for ctrl+d and restores Chrome's default behavior.
+- `unmap <c-d>` removes any mapping for ctrl+d and restores Opera's default behavior.
 - `unmap r` removes any mapping for the r key.

-Available Vimium commands can be found via the "Show Available Commands" link near the key mapping box.
+Available VIMtage commands can be found via the "Show Available Commands" link near the key mapping box.
 The command name appears to the right of the description in parenthesis.

 You can add comments to your key mappings by starting a line with `"` or `#`.